aigarsdz/brume/index.md

 	<li> I attended the <a href='http://svg.dmi.unict.it/icvss2014/'>International Computer Vision Summer School</a> (ICVSS), 2014</li>
 </ul>
 <hr/>
-Hi !
+Hi!
 I am a third year Ph.D. student at Virginia Tech working under the guidance of <a href='http://filebox.ece.vt.edu/~parikh'>Devi Parikh</a> at the <a href='https://filebox.ece.vt.edu/~parikh/CVL.html'>Computer Vision Lab</a> (CVL).
-I am interested in Computer Vision and Machine Learning.
+I also work closely with <a href="http://www.larryzitnick.org">Larry Zitnick</a> from Facebook AI Research on various problems.
+I am primarily interested in Deep Learning/Machine Learning and Computer Vision.

-My current focus is on understanding the link between vision, language and common sense.
-My recent interest is in Recurrent Neural Nets and sequential data processing.
-In exploring these frontiers, I also work closely with <a href='http://research.microsoft.com/en-us/people/larryz/'>Larry Zitnick</a> from Microsoft Research on various problems.
+I research about topics in language and vision, common sense reasoning, and (recently) unsupervised representation learning and generative models.

 Previously I finished my undergrad in ECE at IIIT-Hyderabad where I worked with <a href='http://www.iiit.ac.in/people/faculty/mkrishna'>K. Madhava Krishna</a>. <a href='https://sites.google.com/site/ramakrishnavedantam928/'>Here</a> is a link to my old website.
 <hr/>